nealbarshes/nealbarshes.github.io/Tutorials/FootInfection/index.md

 </script>
 </head>

-# Deep Infection?
-Drain/Incise

-### First: Be vigilant in identifying soft tissue
+## First: Be vigilant in identifying soft tissue

 Foot infections are a common precursor to the decision for leg amputation.
 Infection can cause systemic illness (including [acute kidney injury](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/AKIosteomyelitis.pdf) and [acute coronary syndrome](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/ACSinDFI.pdf)).
 Surgery is often an important component to the treatment of infection.